 UPDATE: (Aug.
 2018) – The U.S. Food & Drug Administration has released an official “risk warning” regarding a rare but extremely serious, life-threatening condition associated with SGLT-2 Inhibitors, including Invokana, Jardiance, and Farxiga.

 “In the five years from March 2013 to May 2018, we identified 12 cases of Fournier’s gangrene in patients taking an SGLT2 inhibitor….
 Although most cases of Fournier’s gangrene have previously been reported in men, our 12 cases included 7 men and 5 women. … .
 All 12 patients were hospitalized and required surgery.
 Some patients required multiple disfiguring surgeries, some developed complications, and one patient died.
 In comparison, only six cases of Fournier’s gangrene (all in men) were identified in review of other antidiabetic drug classes over a period of more than 30 years.”

 “Fournier’s gangrene” is an necrotizing infection that affects the tissue, muscles, fat, nerves and blood vessels of the perineum; the area around/between the genitals and the rectum.
 The condition can quickly worsen and result in death.
 According to the FDA, the patients had been taking SGLT2 inhibitors for an average of 9.2 months before onset of the infection.

-If you or a loved one were hospitalized for renal failure, ketoacidosis, suffered a heart attack or stroke, required a leg, foot or toe amputation, or been diagnosed with “Fournier’s gangrene” while taking Invokana, Jardiance or Farxiga, contact us online or call us at 1-866-252-3535.
+If you or a loved one have been diagnosed with “Fournier’s gangrene” while taking Invokana, Jardiance or Farxiga, contact us online or call us at 1-866-252-3535.

 Do not stop taking any medication without consulting your healthcare provider.